jaoneol/jaoneol.github.io/_posts/2024-10-13-Docker-Understanding3.md

 # If the image is not available locally, it will be pulled from Docker Hub.
 FROM python:3.11-slim

+LABEL maintainer="ds2man@example.com"
+LABEL version="1.0"

 # Install required packages (optimize apt and clean up)
 # Execute commands in a new layer and create a new image.
 # (Each RUN command creates a single image.)
-RUN apt-get update && apt-get install -y vim && rm -rf /var/lib/apt/lists/*
+RUN apt-get update && \
+    apt-get install -y vim && \
+    rm -rf /var/lib/apt/lists/*

 # Set the working directory first
 # Specify the working directory.
 If the directory does not exist, it will be created.
-Once the working directory is set, all subsequent commands operate relative to this directory WORKDIR /app
+# Once the working directory is set, all subsequent commands operate relative to this directory
+WORKDIR /app

 # Create required directories